 Once I got into the TV series, my granddad showed me Superman: The Movie when it was showing on TV a year or so later.
 I wasn’t impressed with the effects (with what we have now), but I still loved it.
 Although a lot of Superman fans’ first thought of Superman is Christopher Reeve… For me it’s Dean Cain.

-This was all before I started collecting, and really, I just had fond memories of the character and series/films that I had seen, I’d never picked up a comic or bought anything Superman, other than the films.
+This was all before I started collecting, and really, I just had fond memories of the character and series/films that I had seen, I’d never picked up a comic or bought anything to do with the Man Of Steel, other than the films.
 And like I said, I was always a little boisterous and interested in all things sci-fi, especially superheroes in general.
 I remember watching films like Sky High, the early X-Men and Batman films, wishing I was a superhero myself, as most kids did and still do.

 Then I got a bit older, and Superman Returns came out.
 I remember me and my cousin going to see the film and after I was instantly in love with Superman.
 Everyone slates Superman Returns and Brandon Routh’s performance, but the point of his character style was to be like Christopher Reeves’ Superman and I think he nailed it.
 I felt like it brought the character back out from the woodworks, and that’s when I started picking up the odd Superman tee or a poster of some sort.
-Then because I showed an interest in it (and I was a spoilt child), my Nan and Mum started buying me Superman merchandise, anything they could find, and then it just got out of hand, I got obsessed. and started picking up my own Superman things and that’s when I started collecting, getting anything and everything that I possibly could afford that was Superman.
+Then because I showed an interest in it (and I was a spoilt child), my Nan and Mum started buying me Superman merchandise, anything they could find, and then it just got out of hand, I got obsessed. and started picking up my own Superman things and that’s when I started collecting, getting anything and everything that I possibly could afford that had anything to do with The Man Of Steel.

 So many people are surprised when I say I collect and love Superman, it’s become a huge part of my life, and I never want that to change (and I don’t think it will).
 He’s a popular character but he also gets a lot of unnecessary criticism.
 Lots of people say he’s boring or has no character because he’s a do-gooder….
 Duh he’s a superhero and he’s THE original one, the first one.
 He was and is the platform where all superheroes have spawned from in some way or another.
 His powers are unparalleled, although I feel that in the films and TV Series, they highlight his vulnerability and never shows his full power potential due to his morality.
 He represents all things good, his morals, his character, he is that beacon of hope for many.
 I’ve recently been reading the old comics, and he also represents minorities and in the stories inspires them into doing good.
 He is the ultimate role model for anyone, the same as characters like Wonder Woman and Supergirl.
 You don’t want a role model like the Kardashians, who made fame from a sex tape and a court case, you want role models that thrive for greatness and inspires people to do the good that they do to make the world and life a better place.
 I love what he stands for, which includes everyone, including the bad guys, he offers them the chance to change their minds and do good, rather than just punish them like other characters.